 What are Indiana court records?

 Indiana courthouse records are the authorized documents with data related to that particular courthouse and any specific court cases that happened there.
 The material contained in the court case records relies upon the type of court case and charges being recorded.
 The four main varieties of court proceedings are Civil, Criminal, Family, and Traffic.
-Nearly all court case records are accessible for general population screening, although delicate records regarding case information, for instance, health details, psychological health, domestic violence, and sexual assault will be systematically protected.
+Nearly all court case records are accessible for general population screening, although delicate records regarding case information, for instance, health details, psychological health, domestic violence, and sexual assault, will be systematically protected.

 Indiana Court Docket vs. Actual Indiana Court Records